 Your aerial journey begins with the basics, working low to the ground.
 Some students may benefit from taking Aerial Fitness or Aerial Yoga prior to Level 1; for others Level 1 is an appropriate starting place.

 If you’ve done yoga, many of the aerial yoga poses will be familiar.
 If you’re not currently practicing yoga, don’t worry–the instructor demonstrates each pose, and circulates through the room to assist you.
 We teach a medium paced flow class appropriate for most levels, incorporating both strengthening poses and lengthening stretches.
 And the gently suspended Savasana is sure to leave you very relaxed.

 Aerial yoga can also be arranged as a private group class, or individual lesson.
 It’s a great activity to try with friends or co-workers.

 Prerequisites: Familiarity with yoga is helpful but not required.
 PREREGISTRATION ONLINE IS REQUIRED FOR AERIAL YOGA DUE TO THE LIMITED NUMBER OF HAMMOCKS.

-If you are interested in aerial arts, but feeling your level of fitness isn’t quite there yet — or you are currently training but feel you’ve hit a plateau, this class is a great way to meet your goals in a fun, yet challenging environment!
+Aerial fitness is a great place to start and aerial journey, or a great place support an existing aerial practice.
+We use a variety of apparatus (silks, trapeze, lyra) as well as some floor work and props to build strength to support you in the air.
 Moves can be modified to your level.
 For example, you can do a pull up type exercise with your feet still on the floor, lifting as much weight as you’re able to into your arms.
-No Prerequisites